hansb001/smarthome/README.md

 Optional:

-I added a Sensehat (https://www.raspberrypi.org/products/sense-hat/?resellerType=home)to the raspberry Pi to make it visual when messages are being send.
-Every time a message goes through the broker, an image is being displayed on the Sensehat.
+I added a [Sense HAT](https://www.raspberrypi.org/products/sense-hat/?resellerType=home) to the Raspberry Pi to make visual when messages are being send.
+A Sense HAT is an additional board on top of a Raspberry Pi.
+It consists of sensors, joystick and a LED matrix.
+Every time a message goes through the broker, an image is being displayed on the LED Matrix of the Sense HAT.

-An application in Node-RED is made for that:
+For displaying, I created an application in Node-RED  for that:
 ![MQTT Flow](images/SH_MQTT_Flow.png)

 << explain flow here >>

+The flow can be found [here](/flows/MQTT flow)

-## Step 5 Set up Gateway
+## Step 6 Set up Gateway

 In this step you wil create a simple flow.
 This flow is needed to send and recieve data (via MQTT) from the connected devices to a dashboard, wich runs locally or in the cloud.

 ![MQTT Flow](images/SH_Gateway_Flow.png)

+The flow can be found [here](/flows/gateway)

-## Step 6 Build a Dashboard
+## Step 7 Build a Dashboard

 This dashboard receives data from the connected devices, especially from some sensors.
 You can also start these sensors and take images to see what is going on around the house.